snowgoon88/SWLineOfSight/README.md

 Some tests in src/test

 - src/test/TestJPlane : use left button to change the origin point, right button to change the target edge in a BASIC test that does not check the source of "intersection".

+## Todo
+* DONE Detect problematic Corners in Cells
+* DONE Compute from one Cell to a Segment2D
+* TODO Compute from one Cell to another.